Skogsstyrelsen/sks-hydrocheck/README.md

 ## Documentation

-This repository includes the "book" <a href="https://skogsstyrelsen.github.io/sks-hydrocheck/" target="_blank">GIS-verktyg för att bedöma påverkan på vattenmiljöer vid skogsbruksåtgärder</a> (in Swedish) which describes the background and methodology.
+This repository includes the "book" [GIS-verktyg för att bedöma påverkan på vattenmiljöer vid skogsbruksåtgärder](https://skogsstyrelsen.github.io/sks-hydrocheck/) (in Swedish) which describes the background and methodology.
 This documentation is written in Markdown and DOT language (Graphviz) and can be built into an online book using the utility [mdBook](https://github.com/rust-lang/mdBook).
 Rendering the DOT graphs also